-j.
+k.
 Risk Management Program

-In FY 2020, the Office Leadership Team worked with the Risk Manager to review and make recommendations to revise the Risk Management Program.
-In addition, the Office compared its Risk Management Program to Treasury's goal of promoting and facilitating a risk-aware culture across the federal government by developing a Federal Enterprise Risk Management (ERM) framework and strategies.
+In FY 2021, the Office Leadership Team worked with the Risk Manager to review and make recommendations to revise the Risk Management Program.
 The Office has taken a proactive approach of developing and nurturing a risk-aware culture by integrating program and fraud control activities into its daily operations.

-In FY 2020, the Office developed the Fraud Risk Management Framework to expand upon the Summarized Fraud Management Overview.
-The framework will be included in the Risk Management Plan in FY 2021.
+The Office developed the Fraud Risk Management Framework to expand upon the Summarized Fraud Management Overview.
+The framework will be included in the Risk Management Plan in FY 2022.

-k.
-Emergency Preparedness
+I. Emergency Preparedness

-In FY 2020, the Office updated its Continuity of Operations Plan (COOP) to ensure the ability to continue to perform essential functions under a broad range of circumstances.
-The Memorandum of Understanding with Fiscal Service establishes protocols for making annuitant payments during an emergency situation when STAR is not operational.
-The MOU was enhanced and signed in FY 2020.
-All documentation supporting the MOU, such as Standard Operating Procedures and form templates, will be updated in FY 2021.
-In FY 2021, an emergency payroll exercise will be conducted.
+In FY 2021, the Office updated its Continuity of Operations Plan (COOP) to ensure the ability to continue to perform essential functions under a broad range of circumstances.
+The Memorandum of Understanding (MOU) with Fiscal Service establishes protocols for making annuitant payments during an emergency situation when STAR is not operational.
+The MOU was enhanced and signed in FY 2021.
+The documentation supporting the MOU, such as Standard Operating Procedures and form templates, continue to be updated as needed.
+In FY 2022, an emergency payroll exercise will be conducted.
 This exercise will provide a training opportunity for the individuals involved with executing the MOU.
 This exercise will also help identify gaps in the procedures that will be used to process emergency payments.
 Lastly, this exercise will help identify missing or outdated information so that it can be addressed before an emergency event.

-I. Budget Formulation
+m.
+Budget Formulation

-In FY 2020, the Office revised its internal budget formulation processes in developing the

-FY 2021 budget request and FY 2022 - FY 2025 budget estimates to continually improve the accuracy and transparency of the budget formulation life cycle.
+In FY 2021, the Office revised its internal budget formulation processes in developing the FY 2022 budget request and FY 2023 - FY 2026 budget estimates to continually improve the accuracy and transparency of the budget formulation life cycle.
 The Office shifted to a SharePoint based model to facilitate the collaboration and consolidation of staff input, and to develop a more robust repository of the decisions underlying annual budget requests for reference in future year budget formulation.

-m.
+n.
 Internal Control Program

-In accordance with requirements as outlined in the OMB Circular A-123 Appendix A, the Office's Senior Assessment Team (SAT) together with the help of a contractor, tested, documented, and reported on the Office's internal control over financial reporting as required by the Federal Manager's Financial Integrity Act of 1982 (FMFIA).
-The Office used the FY 2020 Treasury Implementation Guide for OMB Circular A-123 Appendix A: Management of Reporting and Data Integrity Risk issued by Treasury's ODCFO, Risk and Control Group to conduct the review.
-The scope for FY 2020 OMB Circular A-123, Appendix A testing covered July 1, 2019 through June 30, 2020, and management reviewed test results for changes in controls or other subsequent events through September 30, 2020, to support the Office's Final FY 2020 Assurance Statement.
+In accordance with requirements as outlined in the OMB Circular A-123 Appendix A, Management of Reporting and Data Integrity Risk, the Office's Senior Assessment Team (SAT) together with the help of a contractor, tested, documented, and reported on the Office's internal control over financial reporting as required by the Federal Manager's Financial Integrity Act of 1982 (FMFIA).
+The Office used the FY 2021 Treasury Guide for Assessing Internal Control in Accordance with OMB Circular A-123 Appendix A: Management of Reporting and Data Integrity Risk issued by Treasury's ODCFO, Risk and Control Group to conduct the review.
+The scope for FY 2021 OMB Circular A-123, Appendix A testing covered July 1, 2020 through June 30, 2021, and management reviewed test results for changes in controls or other subsequent events through September 30, 2021, to support the Office's Final FY 2021 Assurance Statement.
 The following activities were performed: